sharontherese/sharon-kabel/content/post/periti-longform/index.md

 # Discussion

+What can we learn from this project?
+What is it like to research 20th century Catholic records less than 100 years later?

 ## The catholicity of Catholicism

 The missionary nature of the Church nullifies (or at least seriously complicates) the ability to make inferences based on names and geographical markers.
 A few examples: